Fellowship

 Fellowship of the Burgon Society

-Fellowship of the Burgon Society (FBS) is the Society’s way of recognising those who make a contribution to the field of academic dress.
-The main route to fellowship is the submission of a piece of original research on academic dress approved by the Executive Committee.
-The Society can also award fellowship to those who make some other significant contribution to the objectives of the Society.
+Fellowship of the Burgon Society is the Society’s way of recognising those who make a contribution to the field of academic dress.
+The main route to Fellowship is the submission of a piece of original research on this subject, as approved by the Executive Committee.
+The Society may also award Fellowships to those who make some other significant contribution to the objectives of the Society.

 Benefits of Fellowship

-Many fellows enjoy the opportunity of researching some original aspect of academic dress.
-However, fellowship of the Society also come with additional benefits:
+Many candidates enjoy the opportunity of researching some original aspect of academic dress.
+However, Fellowship of the Society bestows additional benefits:

-- Being able to vote in meetings of the Society and stand for the Executive Committee.
+- Voting rights in meetings, and the entitlement to stand for the Executive Committee.

 Application Process

-- Refer to the Guidelines for Research for information on the requirements of a fellowship submission
+- Refer to the Guidelines for Research below for information on the requirements of a Fellowship submission.

-- Fill in the Research Application Form (opposite) with an outline of your proposed topic and send it to the Dean of Studies.
+- Complete the Research Application Form (available via Apply button below) with an outline of your proposed topic, and send it to the Dean of Studies.

 - The proposal will be considered by the Executive Committee, who will make one of three decisions: